ToolShedTested

 5. Bosch GSR18V-190B22 -- Best European Build Quality

 Bosch's GSR18V-190B22 is the least-known drill on this list and the best-built for pure material quality.
-The all-metal gearbox, German engineering tolerances, and Electronic Cell Protection (ECP) battery management system result in a drill that feels built to outlast anything else at $129.
+The all-metal gearbox, German engineering tolerances, and Electronic Cell Protection (ECP) battery management system result in a drill that feels built to outlast anything else at the current retailer price.
 The KickBack Control sensor detects sudden rotation and shuts the motor down in milliseconds -- a genuine safety feature when drilling into structural materials where binding can wrench the drill from your hand.

 The Bosch 18V ecosystem is smaller (around 60 tools) compared to DeWalt, Milwaukee, and Ryobi.
 If you plan to build a large cordless collection, that matters.
 If you want a single reliable drill that will still perform in ten years, Bosch is worth considering.